 The Shots widget is available with paid plans only, but you can test it in Preview mode even with a Free subscription.

 The widget allows you to turn video or image sequences into stills, shown one by one when users scroll or hover over a widget.
-Bear in mind: it's not possible to upload a video and image sequence to Shots simultaneously.
+Bear in mind: uploading a video and image sequence to Shots simultaneously is impossible.

 If you want to use a different video, go to the Shot Settings icon and click ‘Replace Shots.’

 We don’t keep uploaded videos on Readymag’s servers; only the shots themselves are saved.

 Click + (W) in the left dock, select Shots, and upload your video or paste a direct link.

 - Video size is 30 Mb or less;

 - It has one of the following formats: MP4, MOV, FLV, AVI, WebM, and MKV;

 - It is public (if you enter a link when adding Shots).

 Once the upload is complete, the first 600 frames of your video will transform into Shots.